asjad99/Sequential-Decision-Making-/docs/index.md

 ## Product Related Analysis

+Generating insights through product analysis is an iterative process.
+It requires challenging the questions being asked, understanding the business context, and figuring out the right dataset to answer the questions.
+Over time, you will become an expert in where the data lives and what they mean.
+You will get better at estimating how much time it will take to carry out an analysis.
+More importantly, you will slowly move from a reactive state to proactive state and start suggesting interesting analyses that product leaders might not think of, because they don’t know the data exists or that disparately different data sources can be complementary and combined in a particular way.

+#### Case Study:

 Examples of Analysis at twitter:

 1. Push Notification Analysis — How many users are eligible for push notifications? across user segment? across clients?
 What are the tap rates of different push notification types?
 2. SMS Delivery Rates — How do we calculate Twitter’s SMS delivery rates across different carriers?
 Are our delivery rates in emerging countries poorer?
 How can we make them better?
 3. Multiple Accounts — Why do certain countries have a higher ratio of multiple accounts?
 What drive people to create multiple account?

-> Generating insights through product analysis is an iterative process.
-It requires challenging the questions being asked, understanding the business context, and figuring out the right dataset to answer the questions.
-Over time, you will become an expert in where the data lives and what they mean.
-You will get better at estimating how much time it will take to carry out an analysis.
-More importantly, you will slowly move from a reactive state to proactive state and start suggesting interesting analyses that product leaders might not think of, because they don’t know the data exists or that disparately different data sources can be complementary and combined in a particular way.

 - Gather Samples — How many samples do we need?
 How many users should go into each bucket?
 Can we ensure that the experiment will have sufficient power?
 - Assign Buckets — Who are eligible to be in the experiments? and where in the code should we start assigning buckets and showing treatments?
 Would the placement introduce data dilution (i.e. some users are assigned to treatment but never see it)?